KaeyaBuilds/artifact-and-weapon/README.md

 top ranked build scenarios that are shown above.

 Footnotes: The calculations are a collaboration between wolich, elijam and ai.
-For more questions, join the [Kaeya Mains](https://discord.gg/CewbQqQATp) Discord.
+For more questions, join us at the [Kaeya Mains](https://discord.gg/CewbQqQATp) Discord.